-The SUP parameter of LIST suppresses display of the EDITOR line numbers assigned with EDIT.
-Without the SUP parameter, the first line would appear:
+The SUP parameter of the LIST command suppresses display of the line numbers.
+Without the SUP parameter, the first line would appear as follows.

-'''

-••LIST•100

-100=12345 12345
+..LIST,100 100=12345 12345

-'''

 The numbers are necessary for putting a file in the edit file.
 The fact that an edit file is designed for updating does not mean that its features cannot be used for a simple listing of the file contents.